gzf-digitalfig/gzf/README.md

-# Gloucester Zakat Fund
+# Gloucester Zakat Charity

-A modern, clean React + Vite site for the Gloucester Zakat Fund, using a green and cream color scheme.
+A modern, clean React + Vite site for the Gloucester Zakat Charity, using a green and cream color scheme.

 ## Features
 - Home, About (including Community & Latest News content), What is Zakat, FAQ, Apply, Calculate Zakat, Contact pages